rijulsarin/rijulsarin/README.md

 I'm a Senior PM with 10+ years across e-commerce, enterprise security, and AI-native SaaS.
 I have a software engineering background — I spent seven years at Cisco as an engineer before moving into product — and it shapes how I think about ML systems, accuracy trade-offs, and the gap between what a model is supposed to do and what it actually does in production.

+At Amazon, I'm building AI-powered language compliance infrastructure at scale — systems that have to be accurate, auditable, and fast across millions of listings.
+That context shapes everything else I'm working on.

 My current focus is on the systems side of AI product: pipeline observability, Human-in-the-Loop design, agentic workflows, and the product decisions that sit between "technically possible" and "ships responsibly."

 This GitHub is a working lab.
 Everything here is something I built because I couldn't find a good existing tool for the problem — not to demonstrate PM skills in the abstract, but because the problem was real and worth solving.